 Giving Compass’ Take:

-• Stanford Social Innovation Review examines the “how” of making big bets in philanthropy (rather than the “what”), so that funders and foundations can better understand their mechanisms.
+• William Foster, Gail Perreault, and Elise Tosun examine the “how” of making big bets in philanthropy (rather than the “what”) so that funders and foundations can better understand their mechanisms.

 • Many big bets can lead to success (the example given here is of Julius Rosenwald educating African Americans in the South).
 How can we mobilize resources to make more of them?